 To get a really good view of the site and surrounding area, have a go with the embedded dynamic aerial map below

-Approximately one third of the site is privately owned and lies within the Nottingham City boundary (shaded light green below), with the remainder lying outside the city and owned by Broxtowe Borough Council.
+Approximately one third of the site is privately owned and lies mostly within the Nottingham City boundary (shaded red below), with the remainder lying outside the city and mostly owned by Broxtowe Borough Council.
 However, even with this mix of ownership there is presently unrestricted public access throughout the whole site.
-THE ownership is depicted onthe map below.
+THE ownership is depicted on the map below.